-Bonds issued by the ASLC are tax-exempt but subject to the Private Activity Bond (PAB) ceiling established by the Tax Reform Act of 1986.
-In calendar year 2002 the PAB ceiling for the State was \$225 million, \$228.6 million in 2003, and \$233.8 in 2004.
-The allocation of PAB is subject to approval by the State Bond Committee.
+Bonds issued by the ASLC are tax-exempt and generally subject to the Private Activity Bond (PAB) ceiling established by the Tax Reform Act of 1986.

-Total bonds outstanding as of June 30, 2004 were \$622.8million as shown in Table 4.0.
-Except for the 1993 and 2002 bonds, all bonds issued to date are insured and have AAA/Aaa ratings from Standard & Poor's and Moody's respectively.
+Total bonds outstanding as of June 30, 2005 were \$623.7 million as shown in Table 4.0.
+Except for the 2002, 2003, 2004, and 2005 Education Loan Bonds, all bonds issued to date are insured.
+All bonds issued prior to 2002 and the 2004 Capital Project bonds have AAA/Aaa ratings from Standard & Poor's and Moody's respectively.
+All other bonds issued have AAA/AAA ratings from Standard & Poor's and Fitch Ratings respectively.